brightsidedeveloper/brightsidedeveloper/README.md

 ## Hi there 👋

-I will very likely pimp this Readme out when it makes sense to.
-ATM I am make 3 Big app using tech like React, TypeScript, Vite, React-Native, Supabase, TanStack. https://brightsidedeveloper.com
+I will very likely pimp this Readme out when the time is right.
+At the moment, I am make 3+ Big apps using tech like React, TypeScript, Vite, React-Native, Supabase, TanStack and it's going well. https://brightsidedeveloper.com
 <!--
 **brightsidedeveloper/brightsidedeveloper** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.